demelere/Data-Concepts-and-Patterns/time_series_filters/README.md

 ## Filter types

 #### Moving average filter
-Uses a moving average of the data points to smooth out short-term fluctuations and highlight long-term trends Calculates the average of different subsets of the full data set.
+Uses a moving average of the data points to smooth out short-term fluctuations and highlight long-term trends
+* Calculates the average of different subsets of the full data set.
 Simple moving average and weighted moving average are common types.
+* Smooths out short-term fluctuations, easy to understand and implement.
+* Lags behind the trend, not effective in forecasting future values.
+* Stock market analysis, economic trends

 #### Exponential smoothing filter
 Gives more weight to recent data points, making it more responsive to changes in the underlying signal.
+Assigns exponentially decreasing weights over time.
+* Simple, effective for data with a trend, good for short-term forecasting.
+* Not suitable for data with seasonality or higher-order structures.
+* Stock prices and economic indicators

 #### Gaussian filter
 Uses a Gaussian function to smooth the signal by averaging the data points within a certain range.
+* Applies a Gaussian kernel to smooth data.
+It's a linear filter that reduces noise while maintaining edges.
+* Good at preserving edges in images and time series.
+* Can blur sharp edges in high-contrast signals.
+* Image processing, signal noise reduction

 #### Wavelet filter
 Uses wavelet decomposition to separate the signal into different frequency bands, allowing for the removal of specific frequency components.
+* Decomposes a signal into its constituent wavelets, which are scaled and shifted versions of a mother wavelet.
+* Good for non-stationary signals, captures both frequency and location in time.
+* More complex, requires understanding of wavelet selection.
+* Image compression, denoising signals

 #### Median filter
 Replaces each data point with the median value of the data points in a certain range, effectively removing outliers.
+* Replaces each entry with the median of neighboring entries.
+It is a non-linear filter.
+* Effective in removing 'salt and pepper' type noise, preserves edges.
+* Not suitable for smoothing out high-frequency components.
+* Digital image processing, removing outliers in data

 #### Fourier transform filter
 Uses the Fourier transform to convert the signal from the time domain to the frequency domain, allowing for the removal of specific frequency components.
+* Converts time series data into the frequency domain using the Fourier transform.
+It decomposes a function into its constituent frequencies.
+* Identifies periodicities, good for signal processing
+* Assumes periodic signals, can be complex to interpret
+* Signal processing, spectral analysis

 #### Kalman filter
 Uses a combination of mathematical techniques to estimate the state of a system based on a series of noisy measurements.
 It is commonly used for filtering data in the presence of random noise and model uncertainty.
+* A recursive filter that estimates the state of a linear dynamic system from a series of noisy measurements.
+* Works well in real-time, good for systems with uncertainty.
+* Assumes linear dynamics and Gaussian noise, complex to implement.
+* Navigation, mobility systems, econometrics

 #### Butterworth filter
 A type of low-pass filter that removes high-frequency noise while preserving the low-frequency signal.
+* Designed to have a frequency response as flat as possible in the passband.
+It uses a maximally flat magnitude filter.
+* Smooth response in the pass band, relatively simple design.
+* Slow roll-off response
+* Audio processing, embedded hardware and sensors

 #### Savitzky-Golay filter
 Uses a polynomial fitting method to smooth the signal while preserving the signal's shape and features.
+* Performs a local polynomial regression to determine the smoothed values.
+It preserves higher momentums better than a simple moving average.
+* Preserves features of the distribution such as relative maxima, minima, and width.
+* Less effective for very noisy data
+* Spectroscopy, chromatography